-Tax implications in the hands of the receiver of the gift
+Tax implications in the hands of the receiver of the gift:

 Taxes on the gifting of shares are exempt in the following situations:

-- Gift received by way of inheritance
+- Gift received by inheritance.

 On the sale of the gift: